Data Profiling vs Data Quality Assessment - Let's Explain The Difference

 Using data profiling alone we can find some perceived defects and outliers but in terms of assessing the quality of the equipment code it will fall short until we have created more rigorous definitions of quality that may span multiple attributes, entities or even systems.

-We end up a whole range of additional questions to ask, based on those initial clues that our data profiling tools help us to uncover:
+We end up with a whole range of additional questions to ask, based on those initial clues that our data profiling tool helped us to uncover:

-- Does the code have a viable business function or is it redundant?
+- Viability: Does the code have a viable business function or is it redundant?

-- Can we decompose the code to extract more information that will help us validate the quality of its value?
+- Expansion: Can (and should) we decompose the code to extract more information that will help us validate the quality of its value?

 With your very first data profiling activity you’ve started a process of data quality requirements gathering but not data quality assessment, that will come later when all the requirements are encapsulated as executable data quality rules that can provide us with a much more comprehensive metric of data quality.